 Unlearning the Apology

-The thing I'm still working on — and I say this as someone who went through therapy in her fifties and thought she'd sorted most of her baggage — is the apology.
+The thing I'm still working on — and I say this as someone who spent three years learning Buddhist-inflected mindfulness in Thailand and thought he'd sorted most of his baggage — is the apology.
 The reflexive need to explain why I'm vegan in a way that minimizes it.
 "Oh, I just feel better eating this way."
 "It's nothing extreme."
 "I'm not one of those vegans."

 I catch myself doing it and I think: who am I apologizing to?
-And the answer, always, is the ghost of the girl who ate whatever was put in front of her and never complained.
-The girl who learned that having opinions about food was a luxury.
+And the answer, always, is the ghost of the kid who ate whatever was put in front of him and never complained.
+The kid who learned that having opinions about food was a luxury.
 That preferences were selfish.
 That the right thing to do was be grateful and quiet.

 A 2020 paper in Psychological Trauma: Theory, Research, Practice, and Policy describes how childhood experiences of scarcity can create what researchers call "internalized deprivation" — a persistent belief that you don't deserve abundance, comfort, or choice, even when material circumstances change.
 The study found that this pattern is particularly strong around food, because eating is the most basic daily act of self-care, and when self-care itself was a luxury, the body remembers.